 Find out about bronchitis, including the difference between acute and chronic bronchitis, plus the symptoms, causes, treatment, complications and when to see a GP.

-Brucellosis is a bacterial infection originating in animals that can cause long-lasting flu-like symptoms.
+Read about brucellosis, which is a bacterial infection starting in animals that can cause long-lasting flu-like symptoms.
 It's rare in most developed countries.

 Brugada syndrome is a rare but serious condition that can cause the heart to beat dangerously fast.